What is a Faker?

 This one is better though…

 So, clearly, both are fake and you and I know this.
-The fakers, the guys that create this also know this.
-Email programs have gotten better at removing these and pushing them to spam.
-Fakers now have to scam you differently.
+The fakers, the guys that create this also know most people are smarter now so they try going after lonely people.

 Now they send out emails “from women” so the guy that gets the email sees a hot girl emailing and instantly, his brain shuts off and his dick starts emailing back.